mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Use MC to simulate detectors to get the geometric term for efficiency calculation
 - [ ] Andy will pull me into the third year project to do coincidence method for activity of a source and then do efficiency of detectors
 - [ ] [[MSc repository]]
+- [ ] What happens to E_n when using the summed pulse?
+Why is it all wiggly like that?
 - [ ] Email Bongi about paris accoms